Collecting Accounts Receivable

 We Know How to Force Payment of Unpaid Invoices, Debts and Bills

 From telephone calls and demand letters to lawsuits and judgements, our firm is experienced with all collection strategies.
 We know how to avoid delay.
 We always act professionally and ethically, while aggressively enforcing your right to payment.

 There are only two ways to get your money: voluntary and involuntary.
 We know how to use both methods to obtain the money you are owed – whether the debtor wants to pay or not.
 Our main strategy is to make debtors realize that making voluntary payment is best for them.
 If they don’t agree to pay, we use the various legal means to seek payment through the involuntary legal force available under Florida law.
 We seize assets and we seize bank accounts.

 Unlike collection agencies, our collection attorneys can take all steps necessary to collect accounts receivable.
-As experienced commercial litigation lawyers, we can obtain a court judgment and use legal methods to enforce the judgment such as:
+As experienced commercial litigation lawyers, we can obtain a court judgement and use legal methods to enforce the judgement such as:

 - Garnishment of bank accounts, wages, salary or other income or property of the debtor

 Business Debts Governed by the Uniform Commercial Code

 In general, the Uniform Commercial Code (UCC) governs the sale of goods between businesses and by businesses to others.
 The UCC addresses issues such as what terms must be spelled out in a contract, when delivery must occur, warranty issues and what rights you have when things go awry.